Effective Distant Supervision for Temporal Relation Extraction: Learning from Distant Data

 \subsection{Example Masking}

-These distant examples are gleaned from ``trivial'' indicators in the text, which a model like BERT \citep{devlin-etal-2019-bert} may overfit to.
-This is supported by the ease of learning such data: evaluating our RoBERTa classifier on a held out BeforeAfter dataset yields 99.8\% accuracy, and evaluating with the same DistantTimex train/test split of \citet{goyal-durrett-2019-embedding} results in 96.6\% training accuracy.
+These distant examples are gleaned from ``trivial'' indicators in the text, which a model like BERT \citep{devlin-etal-2019-bert} will overfit to.
+We observe that our RoBERTa classifier yields 99.8\% accuracy on a held out BeforeAfter dataset, and evaluating with the same DistantTimex train/test split of \citet{goyal-durrett-2019-embedding} results in 96.6\% test accuracy.

-In order to combat this, we mask the explicit temporal cues identified by our weak labeling process.
+In order to combat this, we \emph{mask} the explicit temporal cues identified by our weak labeling process.
 Our goal is to induce the model to learn the label from the remaining tokens, including the event instances themselves and the broader context.
 Masking is performed \emph{prior to} subword tokenization, so each word or timex gets one mask token per word.
 For our BeforeAfter examples, we simply mask the temporal connective.
 For our DistantTimex examples, we use the timex tags generated by CAEVO to mask all identified timexes present in the context.
-This results in masking of not only explicit timexes (e.g. dates, times), but also unrelated natural language timexes (e.g. previously, recently).
+This results in masking of not only explicit timexes (e.g. dates, times), but also of natural language timexes (e.g. \textit{previously}, \textit{recently}).
 This may occasionally result in ``sparse" training examples that have a high proportion of mask tokens.
-Refer to the supplementary material for concrete examples.
+Refer to Tables 7-8 in Appendix \ref{sec:masking} for concrete examples.

-In spite of this masking, our model is able to classify distantly-labeled timex examples with 85\% accuracy when evaluating on a masked train/test split, well above a majority baseline.
+In spite of this masking, our model is able to classify distantly-labeled timex examples with 85\% accuracy when evaluating on a held-out set, well above a majority baseline.
 This indicates that there are other temporal cues that the model can use to determine the temporal relation.